konradduleba/bucig-shop-web/README.md

 8. Create robots and sitemaps files.
 9. Add animations ie. page transitions.

+30.12.2023:
+1. Connect STRAPI to the frontend
+2. Upload NextJS and Strapi into custom domain

 ### Next steps

-- Connect STRAPI to the frontend
 - Create POC for product configuration and his preview in 3D using ThreeJS
 - Fill the page with an example products
 - Create user's dashboard page (loggin via apple/google)